 Prior to the conversion of the convertible preferred stock into common stock, the holders of the Company's convertible preferred stock were entitled to receive non-cumulative dividends at the rate of 8% of the purchase price per annum in preference to any dividends to the holders of the common stock, payable as and if when declared by the Board of Directors.
-No such dividends were declared by the Company's Board of Directors.
 The holders of the convertible preferred stock also were entitled to participate pro rata in any dividends paid to the holders of the common stock on an as-converted basis.
 No dividends were declared by the Company's Board of Directors.